hortonworks/cloudbreak/docs/index.md

 This is the `master` role - currently it's not used.

 ###Company admin
 We have introduced the notion of companies - and with comes an administrator role.
 Upon registration a user can specify whether it's a regular user or a company user.
-If someone choses to be a company user than we will register that company in the system.
+If someone choses to be a company user then we will register that company in the system.
 A company is a unique entity and can't be registered twice.
 If the company is already registered and you think that is a mistake please let us know.
 The extra rights associated with the company admin role are:

 * Invite colleagues under the company account